 Command parameters: Two numbers separated by a semicolon (;) denote port index and MCSC channel index.
+For an MCSC-disabled port, the channel index is 0.

 Reply parameters: 1 (Require) or 0 (Don't require) and password.

 ?RTW1;0⊷ System requests port 1's password setting for port 1. !RTW01;1234⊷ MiiNePort reports password as 'required' and password as '1234'.